 Fortunately stopping camera shake occurring, or at least minimising the chances of it happening, is quite easy.
-If you keep thinking ‘why are my photos blurry’ then here are a few actionable tips to stop camera shake;

-- Always use a tripod when shooting slower when 1/60th with your shutter speed.
+1. Always use a tripod when shooting slower when 1/60th with your shutter speed.

-- For long exposure photos use a remote shutter trigger to start the start.
+2. For long exposure photos use a remote shutter trigger to start the start.
 Pressing your camera’s shutter button can cause micro-vibrations.

-- Alternatively, start your long exposure using a self-timer.
+3. Alternatively start your long exposure using a self-timer.
 Set the camera to 2-seconds, press down on the shutter button and stand back until the exposure cycle completes.

-- Follow the reciprocal rule when using telephoto lenses.
+4. Follow the reciprocal rule when using telephoto lenses.
 The rule states you should use a shutter speed that is equal to, or greater than, the focal length you are shooting at. i.e. shooting at 200mm requires a shutter speed of 1/200th or faster to reduce camera shake.

-There is always an answer to ‘why are my pictures blurry?’ – and motion blur may be the answer for you.
 Motion blur is different from camera shake as it is a result of your subject moving and not the camera – but it is possible for both to affect your image if you don’t take precautions.

 You’ll see instances where motion blur can be used intentionally and creatively such as ghosting or panning techniques.